Chris Petersen on UW’s inside linebacker depth, Jacob Eason’s ‘learning opportunities’ and more

 And when all of those things happen, you get an unfortunate hole in the middle of the Husky defense.

-“It’s interesting, because we’ve got two old guys and a bunch of young guys,” UW head coach Chris Petersen said of the depth at inside linebacker on Monday.
+“It’s interesting, because we’ve got two old guys and a bunch of young guys,” UW coach Chris Petersen said Monday of the depth at inside linebacker.
 “That kind of happens through attrition, and guys don’t make it here, DJ Beavers medically retiring and all those things.
 That’s part of the game.
 A lot of times you look at positions, and you’re always a year or two in advance when you’re trying to build your group.
 Each coach is responsible for their group and what it looks like.

 “Every now and again you get thrown a curveball where it’s like, ‘This guy didn’t make it.
 This guy got medically retired.
 This guy isn’t quite as good as we thought.’
 Whatever it is, you can get yourself in a (difficult) position depth-wise.”